Desktop

-I led the design and research for a suite of geospatial tools for the US Forest Service inorder to improve the management of national system trails.
+I led the design and research for a suite of geospatial tools for the US Forest Service to improve the management of national system trails.

 Built on ESRI's suite of geospatial tools, the solution included a mobile app for field data collection, a web app for managers, and a backend data-loading mechanism that synchronized collected data with the national system of record.
-The mobile app supported three tailored surveys: for agency staff, partner organizations, and the general public
+The mobile app supported three tailored surveys: for agency staff, partner organizations, and the general public.

 Timeline